The Omaha Native Indian Tribe

 Omaha: The Foundation, The Tribe, The City

-The city of Omaha is known for many things, including beef, the Union Pacific railroad, and attractions like the Henry Doorly Zoo and Werner Park.
-However, many people do not know that the city is named after a Native American tribe, the Omaha.
+The city of Omaha is known for many things, including meat packing, the Union Pacific railroad, and attractions like the Henry Doorly Zoo and Werner Park.
+However, many people do not know that the city is named after the Omaha Native American Indian tribe.
 Omaha means, “to go against the current,” and the tribe was given this name because they went upriver and migrated to the Nebraska Territory.
-In the 1700s, the Omaha tribe settled along the Missouri River and lived there until the Civil War era when white American settlers began moving into the area.
+In the 1700s, the Omaha tribe settled along the Missouri River and lived there until the Civil War era, when white American settlers began moving into the area.
 In 1854, the Omaha tribe ceded their land and moved to a reservation that is located in present day Macy, Nebraska.
 Once the U.S. government controlled this land, the city of Omaha was founded.
 However, this did not mean that the tribe disappeared.
-They continued to adapt to life on the reservation, and by the twentieth century, many had moved back to the city of Omaha.
+They continued to adapt to life on the reservation, and by the 20th century, many had moved back to the city of Omaha.
 In this project, you will learn about the Omaha tribe’s ongoing legacy to better understand the people that our city is named after.

 Published on Jul 22, 2016